Information on NAIT & NASA Collective Bargaining Updates

 Project Status

-The Advanced Skills Centre is entering its final year of planning and design.
+The ASC is entering its final year of planning and design.
 Each stage has brought the project closer to construction readiness.

 Key milestones achieved: